 4. Make Your Home Look like Someone Still Lives There

 To avert any break-ins, make it appear like someone still lives in your home.
 Adjust the timers for your lights, Televisions, and radios to turn on automatically at specific times in the mornings and evenings.
-Similarly, engage someone to come in and give your grass a fresh cut or park their car in your driveway.
+Similarly, engage someone to come in and give your grass a fresh cut, clean your home or park their car in your driveway.
 They could also inspect your house doors and other points of entry while being at your home.
 You can also position your window blinds and curtains the way you usually do them to give the impression that someone is home.

 5. Be Careful With What You Post On Social Media

 Most people cannot avoid the temptation of sharing lovely photos or details of their exotic vacation destination on popular social media platforms.
 Your intention might be to make some of your friends go green with envy when they see the breath-taking beaches in your holiday destination.
 However, you might inadvertently end up alerting potential burglars that you are in a distant location, far away from home, hence giving them ideas.
 You must avoid sharing your trip details publicly until you return home.